daniel-muthukrishna/FitELP/docs/index.rst

 FitELP Documentation
 ==================================
-FitELP is a tool specifically designed to perform spectral emission-line fits with multiple gaussian components in echelle or long-slit data.
+FitELP (Fit Emission-Line Profiles) is a tool specifically designed to perform spectral emission-line fits with multiple gaussian components in echelle or long-slit data.
 The actual fitting procedure is based on the Non-Linear Least-Square Minimization and Curve-Fitting (LMFIT) package, https://lmfit.github.io/lmfit-py/ (Newville et al. 2014, https://doi.org/10.5281/zenodo.11813).

 The Python code was designed for the analysis of the internal kinematics of star-forming regions using echelle data.
 However, it can be used to model any emission-lines in both in echelle and longslit spectroscopy.